 Natural gas usage data was provided by PG&E and the Association of Bay Area Governments (ABAG).
-We continue to exceed our 2020 goal for natural gas reduction; the City reduced its natural gas usage by 20% in 2017 compared to the 2010 baseline.
+We continue to exceed our 2020 goal for natural gas reduction; municipal natural gas usage decreased by 20% in 2017 compared to the 2010 baseline.